Thell/milp-flow/README.md

 ## WSL -> Python -> pulp -> HiGHS

-Still shouldn't scale.

-Parallel doesn't kick in for the problem even with parallel and threads flags.
+Still doesn't scale.
+Perhaps when the parallel solver makes it into HiGHS?

-Using a max cost limit of 40 takes just under 4 minutes but bumping the cost up to 50 requires almost 16 minutes.
+Using a max cost limit of 40 takes just under 4 minutes but bumping the cost up to 50 requires about 15 minutes.

-## TODO: Try hybrid LP
+## TODO: Try hybrid approach as Steiner Forest

-Should scale better.

-More complex.
+Solving as a Steiner Forest on instances with a small budget can be done in under a 1s using `scip-jack` but that is because the small budget naturally constrains the solution to a single tree whereas larger budgets need the forests and need those forest to be able to be combined.

+Definitely more complex but should "solve" any possible instance of the parameters in seconds.